techidaily/site-android-pokemon-go/source/_posts/top-15-augmented-reality-games-like-pokemon-go-to-play-on-xiaomi-redmi-note-13-5g-drfone-by-drfone-virtual-android.md

 Investing more and more time on the game will lead you to catching more pokemons which will, in turn, lead to getting more stardust!
 Hence play it regularly with continuity!

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/97ydpSmzTJw?si=tFcelmtQX4u-b3u5&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Well, the article did give us a lot of idea about stardust trade cost and how to increase Stardust trade points in Pokemon go.
 We dwelled more into major facts about the game and learned a lot about it.
 We also explored what is drfone-Virtual location ( iOS) and how it can help you to teleport from one place to another!
 Using the app will help you a lot in improving the game and wouldn't require you to do much!
 All you've to do is teleport from one place to another, catch more and more pokemons and get more stardust!
 As a player, it shall improve your stats by a huge margin!

 ## Will Pokémon Go Ban the Account if You Use PGSharp On Xiaomi Redmi Note 13 5G